What Is Ego Psychology? A Theory For Self-Understanding

 According to the American Psychological Association (APA), the ego has two definitions:

-1. “the self, particularly the conscious sense of self (Latin, ‘I’)”
+1. “The self, particularly the conscious sense of self (Latin, ‘I’)”

-2. "in psychoanalytic theory, the component of the personality that deals with the external world and its practical demands.”
+2. "In psychoanalytic theory, the component of the personality that deals with the external world and its practical demands.”

-The id is considered a more basic, instinctual component of the personality and contains your biological drives, including for hunger and sex.
+The id is considered a more basic, instinctual component of the personality and contains your biological drives, including hunger and sex.

-Psychoanalysis: A brief history
+A brief history of psychoanalysis

 Like any therapeutic approach, psychoanalysis presents several limitations as well as possible benefits, depending on the patient’s condition, history, and personal needs.
 Psychologists continue to study the role of ego psychology in mental health, and psychoanalysis played a role in laying a foundation for future research.